Freep the Whirlwind [Part III of III]

 “Nobody… nobody trusts anybody now.
 And we’re all very tired.
 There’s nothing else I can do.
 Just wait.”

-I am normally averse to using this especially tired rhetorical attack (see also: “death tax”; “Netflix tax”), but in practical terms “link tax” accurately sums up what Recommendation 7 boiled down to.
+I am normally averse to using that especially tired rhetorical attack (see also: “death tax”; “Netflix tax”), but in practical terms “link tax” accurately conveys what Recommendation 7 boiled down to.
 Under the policy, certain Australian news outlets would gain a right (though not an obligation) to seek financial compensation whenever the content they publish and host online is shared, or linked to, by the users of another digital platform… but only those platforms specifically “designated” by Australia’s federal government.

 You can imagine the problems.
-But whatever else one might say about it, the ACCC’s proposal was not altogether novel.
+But whatever else one might say about it, the ACCC’s proposal was not entirely novel.
 Consider the real-world examples of “link taxes” furnished to us by Spain in 2015 (catastrophic), or by Germany in 2013 (merely disastrous).
 Similar draft proposals had circulated within the European Commission since at least March of 2016.
-Of course, one perennial source of concern over those policies — a small matter — is their utter antitheticality with the principles of network neutrality which would, in theory, underpin a free and open Internet.
-And that isn’t just me saying that; Sir Tim Berners-Lee, who pretty much invented the damned thing, would write to Australia’s Senate Standing Committee on Economics in January 2021:
+Of course, one perennial source of concern over those policies — a small matter — is their utter antitheticality with the principles of network neutrality that would, in theory, underpin a free and open Internet.
+And that isn’t just me saying that; Sir Tim Berners-Lee, who pretty much invented the damned thing, would write in January 2021 to Australia’s Senate Standing Committee on Economics:

 On the web, the sharing of content rests on the ability of users to do two things: to create content, typically text but also other media; and to make links in that content to other parts of the web.
 This is consistent with human discourse in general, in which there is a right, and often a duty, to make references.
 An academic paper is required to list references to other papers which are related.
 A journalist is normally required to refer to their sources.
 The discourse of bloggers involves links from one blog to another.
 The value of the blog is both in the text and in the carefully chosen links.